MatthewPalmer9/RailsHelper/README.md

 ```

 The most important thing to understand here is that 'link_to' is going to create
-and "<a>" tag with a href attribute equal to the student id by using 'student_path(student)'.
+an "< a >" tag with a href attribute equal to the student id by using 'student_path(student)'.

 ```
 # Example Output: